Dhruv-x7x/Segmentation-of-neurons-from-multi-spectral-images/Methodology.md

 Where **x** is any non-zero vector.
 This implies all eigen values of M are non-negative.
 Clearly, if the hessian is not always positive semi-definite we can not guarantee convexity.

 Does this mean that the problem is unsolvable?
 In a way, yes but we can approximate the factors to a reasonable extent.
 That is, even if we can not find a global minima due to non-convexity, we are satisfied if we can get to a good local minima that is close to the global minima.
 Even this approximation is very useful in applications to hyperspectral imaging.
 One way to approximate is **Multiplicative Update**, which is a technique given by *Lee* and *Seung*.

+NMF is used in hyperspectral imaging because it is a high dimensional problem.
+NMF helps in breaking down the problem making it more interpretable.
+Hyperspectral images have a really large number of spectral bands and each pixel has a lot of information.
+On the contrary, neuroanatomical 3D images have too few color channels for this method to be suitable.